robdevops/check_lvs/README.md

 ```

 # check_ipv4_failover
 check_ipv4_failover plugin for Nagios / Icinga.
 Warns if the host does not own the specified ipv4 address.
 If `-s` is specified, we treat this host as a standby, and warn if the host *does* own the address.
-Intended for use with LVS managers like ipvsadm and Keepalived.
+Intended for use with LVS managers like *ipvsadm* and *Keepalived*.

 ## Dependencies
 * bash